Abortion in South Carolina: Judicial history

-2023

 In Planned Parenthood South Atlantic, et al. v.
-State of South Carolina, et al., the South Carolina Supreme Court struck down the state's six-week abortion ban and ruled that the state constitution's privacy clause included an implicit right to abortion.
+State of South Carolina, et al., the South Carolina Supreme Court struck down the state's six-week abortion ban from 2021 and ruled that the state constitution's privacy clause included an implicit right to abortion.

-In March 2023, Republican lawmakers proposed a bill, titled the South Carolina Prenatal Equal Protection Act of 2023, which would define fertilized eggs as human beings.
-The most notable legal ramification of such a change would be that those who obtain an abortion could be subject to the death penalty.
-The bill offers no exception for pregnant individuals seeking abortion due to sexual assault, incest, or poor fetal health.
-Such a bill would also create new legal obstacles for those looking to have children through assisted reproductive technology.
+A day after South Carolina's 2023 abortion law was implemented, Circuit Court Judge Clifton Newman issued a temporary restraining order that prevents the law from being enforced until the state supreme court can make a ruling on the law's constitutionality.

+In August 2023, the South Carolina Supreme Court ruled that the state's 2023 law, banning most abortions after cardiac activity is detected, is constitutional.

+In June 2025, the US Supreme Court ruled that a South Carolina woman and Planned Parenthood lack legal standing to challenge the state’s decision to exclude Planned Parenthood from its Medicaid program due to its abortion services.

 Clinic history

 Between 1982 and 1992, the number of abortion clinics in the state increased by three, going from fifteen in 1982 to eighteen in 1992.
 In 2014, there were three abortion clinics in the state.
 In 2014, 93% of the counties in the state did not have an abortion clinic.
 That year, 71% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In 2017, there were two Planned Parenthood clinics, one of which offered abortion services, in a state with a population of 1,112,199 women aged 15–49.
 In 2018, there were three licensed abortion clinics in the state.
 They were in Charleston, Columbia and Greenville.
 The Charleston clinic was a Planned Parenthood clinic in West Ashley.